 As more beverage and alcohol companies enter the cannabis space, they will want to identify the substitution behaviors of cannabis consumers to ensure their brand helps curate these occasions and moods.

 With the rapid expansion of the legal cannabis industry, brands are trying to find their way across the ever-expanding ocean of consumer data.
 Understanding the ‘who’ and ‘what’ are very foundational to robust consumer insights.
-But do you know the ‘why?’
+But what about the ‘why?’

 Leveraging data-driven insights on why people spend their money on certain cannabis brands and products is the key to setting up a winning marketing and sales strategy.

 Buying decisions are both emotional and logical.
-Anyone that is a buyer (of any product) is dissatisfied with something.
-It is often unclear what that something is.
-Our brains develop and finalize our purchasing decisions while our hearts help justify them.
+Anyone that is a buyer (of any product) is dissatisfied with something, and they are looking for a solution.

-People are more likely to respond to product and brand messaging that speaks to who they are psychologically.
-Each person aligns with a set of psychological constructs that can be tapped into in order to help drive purchasing decisions.
+People are more likely to respond to product and brand messaging that speaks to their needs on a psychological level.
+Each person aligns with a set of subjective constructs that can be tapped into in order to help drive purchasing decisions.
 Here are some of the most common:

 - Reward & Incentives – Behavior is dictated by a desire for external rewards